 Charles Shey Wiysonge

-Deputy Director of the Centre for Evidence-based Health Care and Professor of Community Health at Stellenbosch University, South Africa.
-Professor Wiysonge is also a Chief Specialist Scientist at Cochrane South Africa, South African Medical Research Council.
+Charles Shey Wiysonge is the Director of Cochrane South Africa, the South African Cochrane Centre, at the South African Medical Research Council.
+He is also Professor in the Department of Global Health at the Faculty of Medicine and Health Sciences, Stellenbosch University, South Africa.
 He joined Cochrane in 2001 as the pioneer Aubrey Sheiham scholar and is an author with several Cochrane Review Groups.
-Main research interests include vaccines and immunisation, knowledge translation, and implementation science.
+Main research interests include vaccines and immunization, knowledge translation, and implementation science.
 Read more about his work in this CIDG 'Meet the Editor' article.

 Julia Critchley is a Professor of Epidemiology in the Population Health Research Institute at St George’s, University of London.
 She has broad interests in cardiovascular and diabetes epidemiology, as well as in systematic review methods.
 She has also been developing a research programme focused on common chronic and infectious diseases such as tuberculosis (TB) and diabetes (DM).
 She recently commenced a new EC FP7 funded consortium; http://tandem-fp7.eu/ and has obtained funding from the Qatari National Research Programme to model the impact of rising DM prevalence on attaining the MDGs for TB and the population effects of treatment and preventative interventions.http://www.sgul.ac.uk/research-profiles-a-z/julia-critchley